 The third type of second-degree murder described above - "felony murder" - may alternatively be classified as a form of first-degree murder, depending on the circumstances surrounding the killing.
-First-degree felony murder requires the defendant's intent to kill the victim or another non-participant in the crime; second-degree felony murder requires only the defendant's intent to commit one of the predicate felonies.
-Also, a person charged with first-degree felony murder must have personally caused the victim's death or commanded another to do so; on the other hand, a person may be convicted of second-degree felony murder for being an accomplice of the actual killer.
-In addition, the predicate crimes for first-degree felony murder are more limited in scope than those for second-degree felony murder.
+First-degree felony murder requires the defendant's intent to kill the victim or another non-participant in the crime, while second-degree felony murder requires only the defendant's intent to commit one of the predicate felonies.
+Also, a person charged with first-degree felony murder must have personally caused the victim's death or commanded another to do so.
+On the other hand, a person may be convicted of second-degree felony murder for being an accomplice of the actual killer.

 Penal Code Section 125.25